0xilis/openpwnage/README.md

 - jailbreak made by 0xilis
 - (jk?) kpmap patch
-- spv/p0laris for patchfinder
+- spv/p0laris for patchfinder (based off of planetbeing pf)
-- dora2-ios for part of patchfinder
+- dora2-ios for part of patchfinder (based off of planetbeing pf)

 # openpwnage
 Open source iOS 8.4b4-9.3.6 32bit Semi-Untethered jailbreak

 ## Notice

 iOS 9 patchfinder is by spv, iOS 8 patchfinder (not on this repo) by dora2-iOS.
+These patchfinders are based off of planetbeing's patchfinder.
 Please give thanks to them.
-And, unless this is the only jailbreak supported for your device, you should use other jailbreaks like p0laris.
-This isn't the best coded and p0laris is much better coded.
-This notice will later be ported to iOS and future posts about openpwnage.
+I'd honestly recommend using Phoenix instead, it's better coded, but if you still want to use openpwnage feel free.

 ## Supported Devices: